tobua/instl/README.md

 ## Configuring the System

+- Open `⚙️ System Preferences` and sign in to your Apple ID.
 - 🤖 Increase mouse tracking speed in `⚙️ Mouse` and enable secondary click if you're using Magic Mouse.
 - Remove unused apps from dock and 🤖 disable `Show recent applications` in dock preferences.
 - 🤖 In `⚙️ Mission Control → Hot Corners...` add Mission Control to Bottom Right and Desktop to Bottom Left.